Examples of offences

-The offences can be searched from the 'Search the Name Index' search box within the Manuscripts Online Catalogue.
+The offences can be searched from the 'Persons Search' form within the Manuscripts Online Catalogue.

 The index terms are shown below in bold type, and are accompanied by an explanation of what kind of behaviour is indicated by each term, and why such behaviour was considered an offence by the church authorities.
 They have been arranged into broad groups, bringing together common categories of offence.